hackclub/hackclub/workshops/portfolio/README.md

 ## Changing the look and feel with CSS

 Ok.
 The image is way too big.
-We need to fix it.
+Let's fix it.

 So so far, we have only been adding content to the page and not really changing its look and feel.